Introduction to Research Administration and Management Certificate

 This topic area covers the protection of research data and property at the institutional level, data sharing and transfer and legal issues related to working with outside entities including for-profit companies, foreign institutions and other academic entities.

-Examples of sessions that would meet this requirement include any introductory session on ownership of data, intellectual property issues, Material Transfer Agreements (MTAs), export control, confidentiality, indemnification and contract negotiations.
+Examples of sessions that would meet this requirement include any introductory session on ownership of data, intellectual property issues, Material Transfer Agreements (MTAs), confidentiality, indemnification and contract negotiations.

 Regulatory Compliance